SmartEVSE/SmartEVSE-3/README.md

 * Added wifi-debugging: if compiled in, you can debug SmartEVSE device by telnetting to it over your wifi connection
 * Small code optimisations, fixed some small bugs
 * Added EXPERIMENTAL use of Contactor 2 (C2);
-    -one can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be usefull if one wants to charge of off
+    - one can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be usefull if one wants to charge of off
       Solar; EV's have a minimal charge current of 6A, so switching off 2 phases allows you to charge with a current of 6-18A, while 3 phases have a minimum current of 3x6A=18A.
 This way you can still charge solar-only on smaller solar installations.
-    -one should wire C2 according to this schema:
+    - one should wire C2 according to this schema:

             N    L1   L2   L3
             |    |    |    |